Cospectral graphs obtained by edge deletion: 1-walk regular graphs

+and the first claim follows from the 1-walk regularity of $X$.
+Conditions $(b)$, $(c)$ and $(d)$ are all equivalent to $(a)$, and can be proved similarly as in Theorem~\ref{thm:1walkrechar}.

-The above theorem implies that if $X$ is 1-walk regular, then for a function $f(x)$ defined on the eigenvalues of the adjacency matrix $A$, the matrix $f(A)$ has constant diagonal, and is constant on the entries corresponding to edges of $X$.
+Theorem~\ref{thm:1walkrechar} implies that if $X$ is 1-walk regular, then for a function $f(x)$ defined on the eigenvalues of the adjacency matrix $A$, the matrix $f(A)$ has constant diagonal, and is constant on the entries corresponding to edges of $X$.
 In fact a similar result hold for the Laplacian, unsigned Laplacian, and normalized Laplacian matrix.
+Furthermore, a similar result holds for $\bar X$.
+Recall that these above four matrices are denoted by $A(X)$, $L(X)$, $S(X)$, and $N(X)$, respectively.
+When the graph $X$ is clear, we write simply $A, L,S,$ and $N$.

 \begin{lemma} Let $X$ be a 1-walk regular graph.
-Let $M$ denote the adjacency, Laplacian, unsigned Laplacian, or normalized Laplacian of $X$.
-If $f(x)$ is a function that is defined on all eigenvalues of $M$, then there exist $\alpha_f$ and $\beta_f$ such that
+Let $H$ denote its adjacency, Laplacian, unsigned Laplacian, or normalized Laplacian matrix, and define $\bar H$ similarly for $\bar X$.
+If $f(x)$ is a function that is defined on all eigenvalues of $H$, then there exist scalars $\alpha_f$ and $\beta_f$ such that